Golden Chicken Broth (Brodo di Pollo)

 • Add the vegetables, herbs, spices, and half the salt, and gently simmer for a further 30 minutes.

-• Remove the chicken and vegetables without delay,3 with a skimmer or slotted spoon, and set aside for a later use.
+• Remove the chicken and vegetables without delay,4 with a skimmer or slotted spoon, and set aside for a later use.

 • Strain: Ladle the broth through a fine sieve into a large heatproof bowl.
 (Optionally repeat for further straining.)

 • Taste and add the final amount of salt to your liking, or according to intended use.
-The broth, with all its fat, is ready to use.
+The broth can be used immediately, or after the fat is skimmed off, once cold.

-• Cool (in ice bath) to room temperature, then refrigerate.
+• Cool (in an ice bath) to room temperature, then refrigerate.

 • The next day (or when the surface of the broth has solidified after about 6-8 hours in the refrigerator), you can skim the congealed fat off the top.
 Place broth in containers of different sizes for future use (see notes).